ittekiou/EgQE/docs/articles/HEG-1_RU_Anti-Time-Theory.md

 Julian Barbour claimed time is nothing but change in the configuration of the universe.
 This insight resonates with Anti-Time Theory.

+This is nothing but the Homo sapiens bias of “time-faith.”
 But Anti-Time goes further:
 not only denying time, but redefining it as the pulsation of genesis.